Shifted Poisson structures on differentiable stacks: Examples

-\begin{theorem} Let $G$ be a connected and simply connected Lie group whose Lie algebra $\mathfrak g$ is endowed with a non-degenerate symmetric bilinear form.
+\begin{theorem} Let $G$ be a compact, connected and simply connected Lie group whose Lie algebra $\mathfrak g$ is quadratic.
 Then the quotient stack $[G/G]$, where $G$ acts on $G$ by conjugation, is naturally a non-degenerate $(+1)$-shifted Poisson stack. \end{theorem}

+\begin{remark} Similar to \cite[Theorem 3.2.5]{CPTVV} and \cite[Theorem 3.33]{Pr1} in the algebraic geometry setting, we expect that one can invert non-degenerate $(+1)$-shifted Poisson structures on a differentiable stack to obtain $(+1)$-shifted symplectic stacks.
+It is known that quasi-symplectic structures on a Lie groupoid transfer to any Morita equivalent Lie groupoids, and indeed a well defined notion of Morita equivalence of quasi-symplectic groupoids was introduced in \cite{X}.
+A $(+1)$-shifted symplectic differentiable stack is a Morita equivalent class of quasi-symplectic groupoids.

-In \cite{BCLX2}, we will explore the question how to invert a non-degenerate $(+1)$-shifted Poisson stack to a $(+1)$-shifted symplectic stack by ``homotopy inverting" non-degenerate quasi-Poisson groupoids.
-In particular, we prove that by homotopy inverting the non-degenerate quasi-Poisson groupoid in Proposition \ref{quasi-AMM}, we obtain the AMM quasi-symplectic groupoid $G\ltimes G\toto G$ \cite{X}.
-Therefore one obtains AMM $(+1)$-shifted symplectic stack $[G/G]$ by inverting the non-degenerate $(+1)$-shifted Poisson stack $[G/G]$ in Theorem \ref{AMM}.
+In \cite{BCLX2}, we will explore the question how to invert a non-degenerate $(+1)$-shifted Poisson stack to obtain a $(+1)$-shifted symplectic stack by ``homotopy inverting" non-degenerate quasi-Poisson groupoids to obtain quasi-symplectic groupoids \cite{X}.
+In particular, we prove that by homotopy inverting the above non-degenerate quasi-Poisson groupoid, we obtain the AMM quasi-symplectic groupoid $G\ltimes G\toto G$ \cite{X}.
+Therefore, we obtain AMM $(+1)$-shifted symplectic stack $[G/G]$ by inverting the non-degenerate $(+1)$-shifted Poisson stack $[G/G]$ in Theorem \ref{AMM}.